 The histogram of logarithmic residuals from equation~\ref{eq:A_Phi} is displayed in Fig.~\ref{fig:A_Phi_residual_histog}.
 Despite a distinct negative skew (skewness -0.28), a Gaussian fit with standard deviation 0.1 provides a reasonable representation of the data.
 This means that for a bipolar region of magnetic flux $\Phi$ the logarithm of the area of the individual polarity patches is best represented as $\log A=\langle\log A\rangle + r_A $ where $\langle\log A\rangle= k\log \Phi+\log C_A$ and $r_A$ is a Gaussian random variable with standard deviation $0.1$.

 The analysis was repeated separating individual solar cycles: all cycles were found to follow the scaling (\ref{eq:A_Phi}), without statistically significant deviations.

-{\revone The power-law scaling found here is in good agreement with the findings of \cite{Meunier2003} who reported $A\sim\Phi^{1/k}$ with $1/k\simeq 1.2$ for the inverse relation.
+{\revone The power-law scaling found here is in good agreement with the findings of \cite{Meunier2003} who reported $\Phi\sim A^{1/k}$ with $1/k\simeq 1.2$ for the inverse relation.
 Other} previous studies of the relationship between magnetic flux and area in solar active regions all resulted in linear scalings, i.e.\ $k=1$ (\citealt{Sheeley1966,Wang1989,vDG+Green:LRSP,Murakozy2024}).
-These studies, however, were mostly limited to sunspots; they did not normally present a statistical test of the goodness of the fits suggested; and the flux estimates used in early studies were rather crude.
+These studies, however, were mostly limited to sunspots; they did not normally present a statistical test of the goodness of the fits suggested; and the flux estimates used in early studies were {\revtwo affected by large errors.}

 It follows from our result that the average field strength $\Phi/A\sim \Phi^{0.16}$.
 While this is a mild increase, over the two orders of magnitude in flux covered by our sample ($10^{21}$--$10^{23}$Mx) it still implies a factor of two increase in the average field amplitude.
 Whether this increase is due to a higher fraction of the area covered by spots or to a higher overall plage field strength is unclear.
 Further research should shed light on this issue.